 Thus, after mutating at all the $x_i$, the parameter $r_2$ is zero and we have a new parameter $r = r_1+2r_2$.
 Similarly, we get $s = s_1+2s_2$.
 Hence, mutating at all the $x_i$ and $y_i$ leads to a quiver with underlying graph $\tAn$ as follows:

 Since there is a non-oriented cycle in every $Q \in \mQ_n$, these parameters $r$ and $s$ are non-zero.
-Thus, the graph $\tAn$ above is also non-oriented.
+Thus, the cycle above is also non-oriented.
 Hence, $Q$ is mutation equivalent to some quiver of type $\tAn$ with parameters $r = r_1+2r_2$ and $s = s_1+2s_2$. \end{proof}

 \begin{cor} Let $Q_1, Q_2 \in \mQ_n$ with parameters $r_1, \ r_2, \ s_1$ and $s_2$, respectively $\tilde{r}_1, \ \tilde{r}_2, \ \tilde{s}_1$ and $\tilde{s}_2$.
 If $r_1+2r_2 = \tilde{r}_1 + 2\tilde{r}_2$ and $s_1+2s_2 = \tilde{s}_1 + 2\tilde{s}_2$ (or vice versa), then $Q_1$ is mutation equivalent to $Q_2$. \end{cor}